douglasdavis/pygram11/README.md

 ```

 To ensure OpenMP acceleration in a build from source, read the OpenMP
 section of the docs.
-If you have a modern GCC verion on Linux, you
+If you are using a relatively modern GCC release
-probably don't have to worry about anything.
-If you are on macOS,
+on Linux then you probably don't have to worry about any extra
-you'll probably want to install `libomp` from Homebrew.
+steps/dependencies.
+If you are on macOS, you'll probably want to
+install `libomp` from Homebrew.

 **Note**: For releases older than v0.5, when building from source or
 PyPI, `pybind11` was required to be explicitly installed before